 Purpose: Our mission is to aid men in their mental, moral, and social development for life.
 Tau Kappa Epsilon creates lifelong relationships that enhance educational, interpersonal, community and professional success.

 Tennis Club (A-State)

-Contact: Logan Surface / Advisor: Dr. Amy Pearce
+Contact: Derek Converse / Advisor: Amy R. Pearce

-Purpose: To allow students, faculty and staff an opportunity to use and enjoy the tennis courts on campus, and to help promote tennis throughout the campus and community as a life long sport.
-The A-State Tennis club is a community of fellow tennis enthusiasts at all levels of skill and experience to help each other grow and improve in the sport.
+Purpose: A-State Tennis Club allows students, faculty, and staff an opportunity to use and enjoy the tennis courts on campus.
+We also promote tennis throughout the campus and community as a life-long sport.
+The A-State Tennis Club is a community of fellow tennis enthusiasts at all levels of skill and experience that helps players improve in the sport.

 Purpose: Independent student newspaper informing the campus and community since 1921.

 Purpose: To assist and encourage students who plan to attend law school as well as those with a general interest in law.
 All students are welcome to participate in our organization but we will focus primarily on Neil Griffin College of Business law students.

 Contact: Brooke Hazelwood / Advisor: Kerri Bennett

 Purpose: The Tributary is an annual literary magazine focused on publishing student works of poetry, prose and art in order to highlight the creative diversity of Arkansas State University's student body.

 The Wildlife Society